cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 ======== ======== ======== ========= =========

-Evaluating alternative alignments with STRIKE (under maintenance...)
+Evaluating alternative alignments with STRIKE
 ---------------------------------------------
+To be done...

 Evaluating a MSA according to your own criterion
 ================================================
-Any kind of Feature can easily be turned into an evaluation grid.
+Any kind of feature can easily be turned into an evaluation grid.
 For instance, the protease sequences we have been using here have a well characterized binding site.
 A possible evaluation can be made as follows: let us consider the UniProt annotation of the two distantly related sequences; these two sequences contain the electron relay system of the proteases.
 We can use it to build an evaluation library: in P29786 (TRY3_AEDAE) the Histidine residue is at position 68 while in P21844 (MCPT5_MOUSE) the functionally equivalent Histidine residue is at position 66.
 We can therefore build a library that will check whether these two residues are properly aligned in any MSA.
 The library will look like this:

 ::